-As part of LUMA's continuous improvement, the ERP is reviewed annually and revised as necessary.
-LUMA leaders and subject matter/technical experts with responsibilities in this ERP review its contents and update the information to keep the ERP effective.
-The ERP is a living document, and LUMA makes revisions deemed necessary after lessons learned during ERP activations and based upon After-Action Reports and Improvement Plans, training and exercises, and government agencies' requests, along with best practices and industry standards.
+As part of LUMA's commitment to continuous improvement, the ERP undergoes an annual review and is revised as necessary.
+LUMA leaders, along with subject matter and technical experts responsible for elements within the ERP, assess its contents to ensure the plan remains current and effective.
+Recognized as a living document, the ERP is updated based on lessons learned from activations, After-Action Reports (AARs), Improvement Plans (IPs), training and exercise outcomes, feedback from government agencies, and alignment with best practices and industry standards.

-In accordance with this practice, several revisions and updates have been incorporated in the ERP since June 2023, to address input from reviewers and information obtained from training exercises and emergency events experienced during this time, resulting in an improved ERP.
-In conjunction with several minor textual and grammatical changes to provide additional clarity, the following additional revisions were incorporated:
+In keeping with this approach, multiple updates have been made to the ERP since June 2024.
+These changes incorporate feedback from reviewers, as well as insights gained from training exercises and real-world emergency events during this period, resulting in a strengthened and more effective ERP.
+In addition, with several minor textual and grammatical edits for clarity, the following key revisions have been implemented: